 How do I sign up for M1 Borrow?

-There's no need to enroll in M1 Borrow.
-All eligible taxable accounts will be automatically enrolled.
-When your M1 invested portfolio surpasses $10,000, you are given an instantly accessible line of credit.
-You do not need to use the line of credit and will only be charged for what you use.
+All eligible taxable accounts will be automatically enrolled in M1 Borrow.
+When your portfolio surpasses $10,000 in invested equity, you are given an access to a line of credit.
+You do not need to use the full line of credit available, and will only be charged interest for the amount used.
 When requesting to borrow, you will be able to choose whether you would like to keep that money in M1 or transfer it to your bank account.

-You can initiate a one-time transfer of Borrowed funds to your external bank, your Invest account, or your Spend account.
-Please note that you will only be able to initiate one-time transfers with Borrow as the "from" account.
-You cannot initiate a recurring transfer schedule with Borrow as the "from" account.
+You can initiate a one-time transfer of Borrowed funds to your external bank, your Invest account, or your M1 Spend account.
+Please note that you cannot initiate a recurring transfer schedule from Borrow.

-- Start on the Borrow tab, and click the "Borrow" button.
+- Under the Borrow tab, click the "Borrow" button.

-- This will re-direct you to a screen that prompts you to input your transfer details, including the amount you want to Borrow and where you want to send the Borrowed funds.
+- Input the amount you want to Borrow and where you want to send the Borrowed funds.
 Click "continue."